BMW engine radiator hose outlet to the engine block may break or crack while the engine is running, causing coolant loss and the engine to overheat.

 - Park the BMW and allow the engine to cool down.
 Set the parking brakes.

-- Pull the hood release under the dashboard on the driver's side of the vehicle.
+- Pull the hood release under the driver’s dashboard.

 - Open the hood and locate the coolant fitting near the front of the engine.